 The solution of Boltzmann eq. (\ref{Boltz1}) is displayed in Fig. \ref{yield}.
-For large coupling strength $Y_{N^-}$ (green-thick curve) almost traces $Y^{\rm eq}_{N^-}$ (black-solid curve) and the generated lepton asymmetry (red-dashed curve).
-The lepton asymmetry thus obtained can be converted into baryon asymmetry through the sphaleron transition process, and is given as \cite{Plumacher:1996kc}
+For large coupling strength $Y_{N^-}$ (green-thick curve) almost traces $Y^{\rm eq}_{N^-}$ (black-solid curve) and the lepton asymmetry (red-dashed curve) is generated.
+The obtained lepton asymmetry can be converted to the baryon asymmetry through the process of sphaleron transition, given as \cite{Plumacher:1996kc}

-where $N_f$ represents the number of fermion generations, $N_H$ denotes the no. of Higgs doublets and $Y_{\mathcal L}=Y_{\ell} -Y_{\bar \ell}$.
-The observed baryon asymmetry of the universe generally expressed in terms of baryon to photon ratio as \cite{Planck:2018vyg}
+where $N_f$ represents the number of fermion generations and $N_H$ denotes the number of Higgs doublets.
+The observed baryon asymmetry can be expressed in terms of baryon to photon ratio as \cite{Planck:2018vyg}